Use the anchor links below to navigate through the listed frequently asked questions.

 Is it the credit hours attempted or earned that is used to determine the 36 total credit hours for the year?

 - All attempted hours are used toward the total 36 credits.
 Classes that are dropped or withdrawn from after the add/drop period at the beginning of the semester are included.

 What is the cost of the annual block tuition plan and how will it be billed?

 - A full-time student will be charged $30,780 in 2015-16 for the full academic year, and the opportunity to take up to 36 hours for one price.
 This amount will be billed in two equal installments in the fall and spring semesters.
 Families who enroll in a Wildcat Pay Plan can spread out their tuition in up to 12 payments (one six-month payment plan per semester).
 Learn more about Wildcat Pay

 What will the hourly tuition rate be in 2014-15 for students who are not in the block tuition plan?

 - Students who are not in the annual block tuition plan will pay $1,280 per credit hour.
 This rate includes both the cost of tuition and required fees.
 If a student on the annual block plan takes more than 36 hours, additional credit hours are at a reduced rate of $640, which includes required fees.

 How much will I pay if I begin taking classes in a spring semester?

-- Fees that may still appear include the mailbox rental fee, automobile registration fee, Passport fee, and fees related to specific courses in which you may enroll (exercise science activity classes such as skiing and canoe camping, band fee, travel class fee, JMC course fee, etc.).
+- Fees that may still appear include the mailbox rental fee, automobile registration fee, Student Activity Fee, New Student Orientation Fee, and fees related to specific courses in which you may enroll (exercise science activity classes such as skiing and canoe camping, band fee, travel class fee, JMC course fee, etc.).

 Contact the Depot